 Festive homemade Celeriac and potato Christmas soup topped with hazelnuts, truffle oil and a cranberry and brie crouton

 Full of wintery veggies and topped with a toasted brie and cranberry crouton, this celeriac soup is perfect for Christmas.
 Be it a cosy Christmas Eve soup, a delectable starter on Christmas day, or even a freezer meal tucked away for those chilled out nights when no one wants to cook.
 The creamy potato and nutty celeriac are sure to bring smiles all round.
+If celeriac isn't your thing cauliflower soup is also a great option for Christmas.

 How to prepare celeriac